mad4j/book-mdpc/examples/volume1/blood_diamond/README.md

 ---
 # Blood Diamond (2006)

-Avventura, Drammatico, Giallo
+Adventure, Drama, Thriller

-## Il film in breve
+## Plot
 A fisherman, a smuggler, and a syndicate of businessmen match wits over the possession of a priceless diamond.

 [details](https://www.imdb.com/title/tt0450259/)